The Pro-Life Action League was founded by Joseph M. Scheidler in 1980 with the aim of saving unborn children through non-violent direct action.

 Ann holds a bachelor’s degree from Mundelein College.
 She is the mother of seven children, including League Executive Director Eric Scheidler and has 24 grandchildren.

-Special Projects Coordinator, John Jansen
+Project Coordinator, John Jansen

 John Jansen came on staff with the Pro-Life Action League in 2004 to help with youth outreach and other League projects, after 4 years teaching Religion and Social Studies to junior high and high school students.
 John has helped start numerous high school pro-life clubs, and speaks frequently to teens on both chasity and the pro-life cause.